im-nsk/Building-an-Automated-Weather-Data-Pipeline-with-Airflow-From-Ingestion-to-Data-Warehouse/README.md

  *schema_creation should run before transform_task.
  *transform_task should run before load_task.

-No need to run any file individually, the DAG is automatically scheduled to run.
-To execute the **data pipeline**, you need to start the Airflow scheduler and trigger the DAG either manually or based on the schedule interval you have specified.
+No need to run any file individually. **To execute the data pipeline, you need to start the Airflow scheduler and trigger the DAG either manually or based on the schedule interval you have specified**.

 # Please note that you need to have Airflow and its dependencies properly installed and configured for this code to work.
 if any query, feel free to ask on Linkedln. www.linkedin.com/in/nsk7